Cupra Born range, battery & charging

-Underneath its sharp bodywork, the Cupra Born shares its platform with many electric cars we’re already familiar with.
+Under its sharp bodywork, the Cupra Born shares its platform with many electric cars we’re already familiar with.
 The list includes the Volkswagen ID.3 hatchback, the ID.4 SUV and ID.5 coupe-SUV, as well as the Audi Q4 e-tron and Skoda Enyaq iV.
-The Spanish carmaker’s first electric model is available with a choice of three battery sizes – 45, 58 and 77kWh – with figures for all versions on par with those of the equivalent Volkswagen ID.3.
+The Spanish carmaker’s first electric model will eventually be available with a choice of three battery sizes – 45, 58 and 77kWh – with range figures for all versions on par with those of the equivalent Volkswagen ID.3.
 Plus, every model gets rapid charging as standard.

 Cupra Born range

 Four versions of the Born have been announced so far, with only the entry-level model still to arrive.
-That particular version uses a 45kWh battery, which holds enough energy for up to 211 miles of driving.
+That uses a 45kWh battery, which holds enough energy for up to 211 miles of driving.
 The next two versions use a 58kWh battery and are capable of covering in excess of 260 miles on a charge.
 However, the final variant features an even larger 77kWh unit that, according to the brand, allows for a range of 340 miles.

-The version we drove in the UK featured the 58kWh battery paired with a 201bhp electric motor.
-It should be able to cover up to 264 miles on a charge, although our test car struggled to break a predicted 200 miles from a full battery in cold conditions, returning around 2.7 miles per kWh efficiency.
+The version we've driven in the UK features the 58kWh battery paired with a 201bhp electric motor.
+It should be able to cover up to 264 miles on a charge, although our test car struggled to break a predicted 200 miles from a full battery in cold conditions, returning around 2.7 miles per kilowatt-hour (m/kWh) efficiency.